Inhaled Corticosteroids (ICS) for Asthma

 • Inhalers should be prescribed by brand name.

-• For further advice on the treatment of COPD and dosing regimens please see the NHSL Guidelines for the Pharmacological Management of COPD.
+• For further advice on the treatment of COPD and dosing regimens please see the NHSL Guideline for the Pharmacological Management of COPD.

 Systemic Corticosteroids